patrickcollins12/esphome-fan-controller/README.md

 # ESPHome Fan Controller

-This project describes how to build a quiet thermostat controlled fan for cooling your media console, cupboard or other enclosed area with Gaming Consoles (PS5) and Computers.
+This project describes how to build a quiet thermostat controlled fan for cooling your media console, gaming cupboard or anything else.

 The software is ESPHome and Home Assistant.
 The hardware is an ESP32 with a regular 12v 120mm Computer Fan (PWM) and a Temperature Sensor (DHT11).

 ## Cost
 The electronic parts are $29 USD including the ESP32.
-Probably up to $40 once you add some mounting parts and a project box.

 ## Motivation
 My sons's Playstation 5 sits in our TV Console which runs hotter than Sol.
 Also in that Media Console is a Macmini, a Raspberry Pi and a few other devices.
 My wife likes to keep the door neat and closed, so it needs some cooling!

 I previously had a thermostat which simply toggled the fan on or off if it got too hot.
 That didn't work for me.
-This is a smart thermostat which intelligently controls the 12v-fan speed in order to maintain a perfect temperature in your cabinet.
-It is important to maintain, say, 22% fan speed to keep a cupboard cool than to cycle the fan between 0% and 100% power constantly making wife-unfriendly noise.
-There is nothing worse than watching a movie and hearing the fan power on.
+Instead, this is a smart thermostat which intelligently controls the 12v-fan speed in order to maintain a perfect temperature in your cabinet.
+It will hold the fan at the necessary power level (like 22% power) to keep a cupboard cool rather than cycle the fan between 0% and 100% power constantly making wife-unfriendly noise.
+There is nothing worse than watching a movie and hearing the fan power on at 100% every minute.

 !["closed cabinet"](images/fortnite.jpg)